zxcvgyhn/flask-boomi-api/README.md

 # flask-boomi-api
-A boomi connector written in flask
+A Boomi connector written in python using Flask